Skip to main content

 There’s a reasonable amount of work going into this approach, James notes, especially regarding data gathering, but much of it is repeatable.
 You’ll likely find that you’re using the same metrics to answer multiple questions.

-The reason this approach is so effective is because it helps to tell a story.
+The reason this approach is so effective is that it helps to tell a story.
 By relating the metrics to key questions, and key questions to business goals, CISOs will get much greater buy-in from their stakeholders.
 James makes a suggestion: “If there’s a particularly unsupportive stakeholder in the business, use their goals as the basis for a GQM approach.
 Then reframe the measurement of what your programme delivers to show value to their outcomes to get them on-side.”

-“Goal Question Metric is a framework for metrics that can help you continually deliver business goals and prove it to the board.
+“Goal Question Metric is a framework for metrics that can help you continually deliver business goals and prove them to the board.
 You can look at it in the same way you would a framework like MITRE ATT&CK or NIST CSF, in that you have a conceptual layer in goals; an objective layer in questions; and a quantitative layer in metrics.”

 “In my current role, I have 27 goals, about 270 questions, and thousands of metrics.
 So, yes, it is a lot of work to build out the programme, but once it’s in place, it demonstrates ongoing value to the business and shows that you as a CISO are running a tight ship of operations.”